mrezafarahani/MLInterview/README.md

 :computer: To learn more just take this [7-Hour course from codeacademy](https://www.codecademy.com/learn/learn-sql).

+:clock1030: Estimated Review Time 3 hour (Assuming you may skip some parts)

 ###  6.2. <a name='PythonBasics'></a>Python Basics
 * Data Manipulation (Numpy and Pandas)
 * Machine Learning (Sci-kit Learn)